-The Group Policies contain key business principles and requirements from Telenor ASA on selected subject areas and shall be reflected in Local Policies in each business unit.
+The Group Policies contain key business principles and requirements set by Telenor on selected subject areas and shall be reflected in Local Policies in each business unit.
 Local Policies shall include both Group requirements and any local requirements based on local risk assessments.
 Group Manuals provide more detailed and practical instructions on how to implement the principles in the Group Policies.
 Local Manuals can be developed in addition to Group Manuals.
-Telenor currently has 19 Group Policies covering Finance & Control, Operational Excellence, Asset Management and Sustainable Business Practice.